vnphanquang/monkeytype-readme/README.md

   ![invalid shields.io endpoint url](https://img.shields.io/endpoint?url=something%20invalid)
 - If any of the above server hangs, the action should timeout (provided you include a `timeout-minutes` input in the action).

+If you encounter other edge cases not covered above, please [open an issue][github.issues] to let me know.
+Thanks a lot!

 ## Endpoint Documentation

 See [the code on runkit][runkit].
 The endpoint is: